mozilla/chromeless/packages/addon-kit/docs/windows.md

 as well as a callback for being notified when the window has fully opened.

-If the only option being used is `url`, then a bare string URL can be passed to `open` instead of specifying it as a property of the `options` object.
+If the only option being used is `url`, then a bare string URL can be passed to `openWindow` instead of specifying it as a property of the `options` object.

 @prop url {string}
 String URL to be opened in the new window.